Skip navigation menu

 supervisor stephen sherrill

-San Francisco is a city on the rise, and I'm committed to keeping that momentum going.
-As a father raising young kids here, I want this to be the place where families and businesses choose to start, grow, and stay.
+As a father raising young kids in District 2 with my wife Sarah, I want this to be the place where families and businesses choose to start, stay, and grow.

 San Francisco has long been a beacon of freedom and democratic values.
 To protect those values, we need to win on everyday issues.
+I'm working to make San Francisco easier to live in and easier to raise a family in, a city that inspires pride and possibility.

 Join Me TODAY!